Dennitz/Dennitz.github.io/_drafts/2019-10-26-rails-remote-forms-with-turbolinks-and-stimulus.md

   <source src="/assets/remoteformsresult.mp4" type="video/mp4">
 </video>

-This post will show you how to submit a form in rails without a page reload.
-Two approaches are shown, one using Turbolinks and one using Stimulus.

-What is shown in the video can be achieved with remote forms in Rails.
+In Rails, forms can be submitted without a page reload by using remote forms.
+When using a remote form, Rails submits the form trough an ajax request.
+Any updates to displayed view, have then to be done with Javascript.
+This can either be automatically handled by Turbolinks or one can manually handle it by listening to the `ajax:success` and `ajax:error` events.
+This post shows both approaches and specifically how to do the manual handling of the events with Stimulus.

-First, let's get this working without using a remote form, meaning that there will be a page reload when the _Create Message_ button is pressed.
+But first, let's get the basics of what is shown in the video working without using a remote form, meaning that there will be a page reload whenever a new message is inserted.

 The model used for this example is a `Message` model which has a column named `content` to store the actual message.
 As seen in the video, the index view shows